 The second episode of the Star Wars saga, Star Wars Episode II: Attack of the Clones (2002), stars Hayden Christensen as Anakin Skywalker as he learns to control the force as he trains to become a Jedi.
 Other stars, such as Natalie Portman, Ewan McGregor, and Samuel L. Jackson highlight the star filled cast that received rave reviews as the middle chapter in the Star Wars prequel trilogy.
 This film focuses on the journey of Obi-Wan Kenobi and his apprentice Anakin Skywalker as they investigate the source of the assassination attempt on now Senator Padmé Amidala.
 They then stumble upon a massive army of clones that the Republic has modeled after Jango Fett.
 This movie introduces the backstory of the fan favorite Boba Fett who is a clone of his father, Jango.
 This movie is filled with action, state of the art special effects, a compelling storyline, and serves as a prequel to the old Star Wars and the future Star Wars movie like Star Wars Episode VII, Episode VIII, Episode IX, and Rogue One: A Star Wars Story, a Han Solo origin movie and rumors a Boba Fett movie.

 The fourth installment of the Alien film series is Alien Resurrection (1997).
 The story is set 200 years after the previous installment, Alien 3.
 It focuses on Ellen Ripley, reprised again by Sigourney Weaver, in her final hours of life.
 Before her death, DNA is extracted from her blood sample and a clone is created from her DNA and an Alien queen’s DNA.
-This clone has the genetic memory of Ripley’s past and physical appearance as well as the Alien’s enhance motor skills.
+This clone has the genetic memory of Ripley’s past and physical appearance, as well as the Alien's enhanced motor skills.
 As a group of mercenaries deliver a group of kidnapped humans in stasis to the military scientists to the same facility where Ripley’s clone is being kept, some of the alien offspring of her clone escape their enclosure.
 Ripley teams up with the mercenary crew in order to self-destruct the ship in order to protect Earth from the alien clones.
-This film is the most recent conclusion to the Alien saga.

 Never Let Me Go